 Outdoor Family Wedding at the Outpost Center, Chaska, MN

 While Heather and Nana were planning their ceremony near the Twin Cities, they discovered the Indian Wedding I covered in Minneapolis.
-So, when they booked their venue at the Outpost Center, in Chaska (Shakopee), they contacted me, and we meet in the coffee shop where they met.
-I loved their story and it matched the kinds of client I love to follow.
+So, when they booked their venue at the Outpost Center in Chaska (Shakopee), they contacted me, and we met in the coffee shop where they met.
+I loved their story and it matched the kind of clients I love to follow.

-That’s why, the wedding I will share today is a family and friend’s wedding, where the bride and the groom focused on their guests.
-I love this kind of wedding that highlight what is really important, the families and communities bonds.
-I already had a lot of fun covering Heather and Nana engagement session in the fall, at Quarry Hill Rochester.
+That’s why the wedding I will share today is a family and friends’ wedding, where the bride and the groom focused on their guests.
+I love this kind of wedding that highlights what is really important: the families and communities’ bonds.
+I already had a lot of fun covering Heather and Nana’s engagement session in the fall at Quarry Hill Rochester.

-On the morning of the wedding, I arrived earlier to scout the photogenic spots.
-Actually, the forecast predictions were terrible all the week before the wedding, and improved only on the evening before the event.
-Also, it would be a cold, but without rain.
-Indeed, I knew I wouldn’t have much time with the bride and the groom during the afternoon, so I wanted to know the residence before.
+On the morning of the wedding, I arrived early to scout the photogenic spots.
+Actually, the forecast predictions were terrible all the week before the wedding and improved only on the evening before the event.
+Also, it would be cold, but without rain.
+Indeed, I knew I wouldn’t have much time with the bride and the groom during the afternoon, so I wanted to know the residence beforehand.
 So, let me first introduce this venue and what makes it unique, and their unique day!

 The Outpost Center, Chaska, MN